"

 Independent Practice

 Once your students have had an opportunity to practice new skills with your guidance, it is time to allow them to practice independently, with a partner, or in small groups.
 Teachers often assign independent practice as homework, thinking they will just grade the assignment the next day.
 However, if we simply assign independent work to be done outside of class, we rob our students of the opportunity for immediate feedback, and we cannot ensure how the work was completed or even if the work is indeed from a particular student.
 Therefore, setting time aside each day for students to practice will provide you and your students with a great service.
+In your lesson plan, you should describe practice activities for students to demonstrate mastery of the new material you have just taught.

 Considerations for Independent Practice